jaya-rho/udacity_project/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 python3 /opt/intel/openvino_2021/deployment_tools/open_model_zoo/tools/downloader/downloader.py --name [a keyword of model that you want to download] -o [save directory path]
 ```

 Without an option for `--precisions`, all the available precisions models (FP32, FP16, and INT8) will be downloaded from the server.
-For instance, I downloaded a `person-detection-0201` model without specifiying the `--precisions` option, then `person-detection-0201.bin` (weight file) and `person-detection-0201.xml` (network definition file) for FP32, FP16, INT8 are saved in the output directory.
+For instance, I downloaded a `person-detection-retail-0013` model without specifiying the `--precisions` option, then `person-detection-retail-0013.bin` (weight file) and `person-detection-retail-0013.xml` (network definition file) for FP32, FP16, and INT8 are downloaded in the specified output directory.

 ### Step 3: Convert Tensorflow Model to Itermediate Representation
 For a public pre-trained model such as ssd_mobilenet_v2_coco, we need to convert the downloaded Tensorflow model into a Itermediate Representation (IR).
 For instance, `ssd_mobilenet_v2_coco` models can be downloaded using the above `downloader.py` command.
 The downloaded package includes a Tensorflow model and config file, and so on.
 We need to convert this Tensorflow model to Intermediate Representation to enable to input the model into Intel® OpenVINO™ toolkit.